-In case of an event which has to be notified according to the Early Notification Convention^x and according to Council Decision 87/600/Euratom^{xi} (ECURIE), BMLFUW is the competent authority for the notification to the respective international organisations.
+In case of an event which has to be notified according to the Early Notification Convention and according to Council Decision 87/600/Euratom (ECURIE), BMLFUW is the competent authority for the notification to the respective international organisations.
+Provisions for national and international notification are a central part of the off-site emergency plan.